doga/qworum-netlify-template/README.md

 Using Qworum's Netlify build plugin is recommended in order to ensure that your website will only be deployed if it is entitled to use Qworum.

 [Add the Qworum plugin to your website's build process directly from Netlify's Integration Hub](https://app.netlify.com/plugins/@qworum/netlify-plugin-qworum/install).

+## Activating Qworum for your website

+__*Qworum must be activated for the DNS domain of your website, otherwise your website will not work as expected when deployed to Netlify.*__

+A free plan is available for individuals.
+See the [Qworum plans and pricing](https://qworum.net/en/plans/).

 ## Live demo